Forensic engineering is as much art as it is science.

 - Material Science

-- Mold, Asbestos and Lead sampling and abatement
+- Mold, Asbestos, and Lead sampling and abatement

 The IEI Advantage

 The core business at Innovative Engineering Inc. (IEI) has always been acting as the structural Engineer of Record for buildings and other structures.
-The founder Scott L Weiland PE started the firm in 1995 after acquiring in-depth experience and success in both the design and construction industries.
+The founder, Scott L Weiland, PE started the firm in 1995 after acquiring in-depth experience and success in both the design and construction industries.
 IEI has since grown to become a medium size firm with highly educated structural engineers with broad experience including low to high rise buildings, light and heavy industrial projects, marine facilities and construction.
-Unique to the industry, IEI also offers an experienced and highly qualified Rope Access Forensic Team (RAFT) of structural engineers who are able to efficiently access, inspect and conduct sampling and testing of building facades, roofs, bridges, dams, tanks, towers, confined spaces and natural features not otherwise accessible with ladders or boom lifts.
+Unique to the industry, IEI also offers an experienced and highly qualified Rope Access Forensic Team (RAFT) of structural engineers who are able to efficiently access, inspect and conduct sampling and testing of building facades, roofs, bridges, dams, tanks, towers, confined spaces, and natural features not otherwise accessible with ladders or boom lifts.
 IEI’s RAFT structural engineers are certified rope access technicians by the Society of Professional Rope Access Technicians (SPRAT), OSHA Certified, and have an impeccable safety record.

-As a medium size firm, IEI is small enough to insure principal involvement and nimble response while large enough to handle most any project.
+As a medium size firm, IEI is small enough to ensure principal involvement and nimble response while large enough to handle most any project.
 They are accustomed to acting as prime consultant and construction manager as requested.
 Their vast structural engineering abilities, multi-discipline cross training and coordination experience and proven track record of solving some of the toughest forensic engineering cases has resulted in structural forensic engineering capabilities that are second to none.

 Built in 1926, Hurt Plaza is on the National Register of Historic Places.
 IEI performed survey and document research to create a composite structural drawing of first elevated building level for condition survey.
 Conducted condition survey of exterior basement walls and sidewalk support structure.
 Performed a cursory structural analysis of exterior wall and sidewalk structure for existing conditions and the Atlanta Streetcar.
 Prepared condition assessment report with recommendations for remedial work and engineered shoring of sidewalk and basement wall to support Atlanta Streetcar surcharge loading.